NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4PayloadsForResponders.md

 ---

 # {{page-title}}
-## Validation Interim Response Payload
+## Interim Validation Response Payload
-The below details the specific guidance around the use of key resources required to create a validation response by the Responder to return to the original Requester.
+This section provides guidance on the use of key resources, for the Responder to create an Interim Validation Response to return to the Requester.
 See [ServiceRequest - Response Validation Interim](https://simplifier.net/nhsbookingandreferrals/bars-messagedefinition-servicerequest-response-validation-interim) message definition for details.

 _Note that Responders will also have to build the capability to receive and process the Validation Request and Cancellation payloads_
 <br>